The Rutgers University-Camden Master of Fine Arts in Creative Writing is a 42-credit terminal degree in the theory and practice of writing.

 Our program is decidedly multi-genre.
 We believe that all writers have something to say to one another – poets, fiction writers, and essayists alike.
 So while our students can concentrate in any genre, they are encouraged to enroll in workshops and craft classes in disciplines other than their own.

-Rutgers-Camden offers a mix of workshops, craft courses, literature courses, and the celebrated Rutgers Summer Writers’ Conference, a week and a half of intensive summer study with some of the most famous names in writing, editing, and publishing.
+In addition, our students may participate in the celebrated Rutgers-Camden Summer Writers’ Conference, a week and a half of intensive study with some of the most famous names in writing, editing, and publishing.
 Students also play a fundamental role in producing StoryQuarterly, our award-winning literary magazine.